Nonperturbative Waveguide Quantum Electrodynamics: Introduction

 Despite recent remarkable advances, our understanding of waveguide QED at strong couplings is far from complete.
 Due to virtual excitation of many photons, the problem becomes intrinsically nonperturbative and standard approximations of quantum optics fail in many crucial aspects.
 First and foremost, it is known that the usual rotating wave approximation becomes no longer valid \cite{CCT89} due to the processes that create or annihilate pairs of excitations.
 Moreover, the inclusion of the diamagnetic $\hat{A}^2$ term and the multilevel structure of emitters becomes more essential at larger coupling strengths.
 Importantly, the latter indicates that the comprehensive understanding of strong coupling physics cannot be achieved unless one goes beyond the standard two-level descriptions.
 Such multilevel structure of quantum emitters is also of current technological importance.
 For instance, superconducting transmon qubits are rarely operated as perfect two-level systems \cite{BA20} and such multilevel structures are potentially useful for the purpose of performing certain quantum information operations \cite{Rosenblum266,ESS20}.

-While significant efforts have been devoted to elucidating the strong and ultrastrong coupling regimes in this decade \cite{ZH10,KK12,GT13,CDE13,GTA13,PB13,MR14,SBE14,PH15,CG16,TS16,FDP17,TS18,GN18,MJP19,SBE19,LS19,RRJ20,MS20,FP19,SAS21}, the physics of waveguide QED in the realms of even stronger light-matter interactions, namely, the deep \cite{CJ10} and extremely strong \cite{YA21} coupling regimes, remains largely unexplored.
+While significant efforts have been devoted to elucidating the strong and ultrastrong coupling regimes in the last decade \cite{ZH10,KK12,GT13,CDE13,GTA13,PB13,MR14,SBE14,PH15,CG16,TS16,FDP17,TS18,GN18,MJP19,SBE19,LS19,RRJ20,MS20,GGC21,FP19,KAF19,SAS21,RD11}, the physics of waveguide QED in the realms of even stronger light-matter interactions, namely, the deep \cite{CJ10} and extremely strong \cite{YA21} coupling regimes, remains largely unexplored.
 There, the coupling strength becomes comparable to elementary excitation energies or exceeds them, and qualitatively different phenomena are expected to occur since vacuum fluctuations alone can lead to large populations of photons in every coupled mode.
-However, due to the aforementioned difficulties, a reliable theoretical approach for unveiling those potentially new phenomena is currently lacking.
-One of the key goals of this paper is to present a comprehensive theoretical framework that solves this issue, allowing one to study strongly interacting light-matter systems in the previously unexplored regimes.
+However, due to the aforementioned difficulties, a reliable theoretical approach for unveiling these intriguing phenomena is currently lacking.
+The primary goal of this paper is to reveal physics of strongly interacting light-matter systems in the previously unexplored regimes on the basis of a comprehensive theoretical framework that avoids problems discussed above.

 On another front, the spin-boson model, a supposedly effective description of waveguide QED systems (e.g., Ref.~\cite{PB13}), has long been known to exhibit the delocalization-localization transition at strong couplings \cite{BM70,CAO81}.
-Nevertheless, the breakdown of the usual two-level description \cite{YA21,DB182} and the relevance of the diamagnetic term \cite{DB182,RK75,NP10,VO11,AGM19,SA19,DLS14,GRJ15,YA21} make it unclear how these known results for quantum dissipative systems should be interpreted in the context of waveguide QED.
+Nevertheless, the breakdown of the usual two-level description \cite{YA21,DB182} and the relevance of the diamagnetic term \cite{DB182,RK75,NP10,VO11,AGM19,SA19,DLS14,GRJ15,YA21} have made it unclear until now how these known results for quantum dissipative systems should be interpreted in the context of waveguide QED.
 More specifically, the conditions under which a counterpart of the delocalization-localization transition exists should be carefully examined by using the full-fledged QED Hamiltonian.
 One intriguing possibility is that such a quantum phase transition can be extended to multi-emitter systems and provide a new route toward realizing a superradiant transition without external driving \cite{YA20,PP20,LS21}.